-NFL Draft Shows the League Is Still Clueless About Domestic Violence
+NFL Draft Shows the League Is Still Clueless About Violence Against Women

 And, of course, there is Oklahoma running back Joe Mixon, who was caught on video knocking a woman out.
 Teams were so bothered by his past he lasted until...the second round.

 The Ray Rice case, and resulting fiasco, was supposed to teach the NFL a lesson.
 But it clearly didn't.
-Teams now are almost thumbing their nose at how some of these selections appear to the public.
+Teams now are almost thumbing their noses at how some of these selections appear to the public.

 I admit I don't know how the number of prospects accused of abusing women in this draft compares to previous years, but it seems, superficially, this draft has more than I can remember.
 A lot more, in fact.